stecman/symfony-console-completion/README.md

 ## Use

 If you don't need any custom completion behaviour, just add an instance of `CompletionCommand` to your application's `Application::getDefaultCommands()` method.
+Once you've done this, you can run (or add to your bash profile):

+    eval `[your-application] _completion --genhook`

+This will generate and run a small bash script which creates a small BASH function and registers completion for your appliction name.
+Completion is then handled by running your application as `[your-application] _completion`.

 ### Custom completion